#19 Enzo Martinez

 Previous Club: Charlotte Independence (USL Championship)

 Martinez joined Legion FC on January 7, 2022 after six seasons and 161 appearances with the USLC’s Charlotte Independence.
-In 2021, Martinez led the team with five assists, was tied for second with seven goals, was third in shots with 32, and was tied for third with 30 chances created.
+In 2021, Martinez led his former club with five assists, was tied for second with seven goals, was third in shots with 32, and was tied for third with 30 chances created.

 After earning that All-League nod in 2017, Martinez signed with MLS-side Colorado Rapids for the 2018 season and played 25 times while adding three assists, before returning to Charlotte, where he was named team captain, for the past three years.